arasgungore/EE242-projects/ComputingEigenvaluesAndEigenvectors/README.md

 the inverse iteration algorithm to find the largest and the smallest eigenvalues and corresponding eigenvectors of a given matrix A, where A is a real square matrix.
-Using normalized power iteration, you can find the dominant eigenvalue of A with corresponding eigenvector.
-Inverse iteration algorithm is equivalent to the power iteration method applied to $𝐴^{−1}$.
-Therefore, using inverse iteration algorithm the smallest eigenvalue of A is the reciprocal of the dominant eigenvalue of $𝐴^{−1}$ and corresponding eigenvector can be found.
-You should solve a system of linear equations instead of finding $𝐴^{−1}$ directly. ( **Hint: You can use your first projects to solve the linear system of equations, but this time you should write your program as an object oriented one** .)
+Using normalized power iteration, you can find the dominant eigenvalue of A with the corresponding eigenvector.
+The inverse iteration algorithm is equivalent to the power iteration method applied to 𝐴−^1.
+Therefore, using inverse iteration algorithm the smallest eigenvalue of A is the reciprocal of the dominant eigenvalue of 𝐴−^1 and the corresponding eigenvector can be found.
+You should solve a system of linear equations instead of finding 𝐴−^1 directly. (**Hint: You can use your first projects to solve the linear system of equations, but this time you should write your program as an object-oriented one.**)

 Your program should read A from an input file and output the dominant eigenvalue, its corresponding eigenvector and the smallest eigenvalue with its corresponding